Prostaglandin F synthase

-Thus, the two products of this enzyme are 9α,11β–PGF_{2} and NADP^{+}, whereas its three substrates are Prostaglandin D2, NADPH, and H^{+}.
+The three substrates of this enzyme are prostaglandin D2, reduced nicotinamide adenine dinucleotide phosphate (NADPH) and a proton.
+Its products are prostaglandin F2α and oxidised NADP^{+}.

 PGFS is a monomeric wild-type protein that was first purified from bovine lung (PDB ID: 2F38).
 This enzyme belongs to the family of aldo-keto reductase (AKR) based on its high substrate specificity, its high molecular weight (38055.48 Da) and amino acid sequence.
 In addition, it is categorized as C3 (AKR1C3) because it is an isoform of 3α-hydroxysteroid dehydrogenase.

 The function of PGFS is to catalyze the reduction of aldehydes and ketones to their corresponding alcohols.
 In humans, these reactions take place mostly in the lungs and in the liver.
 More specifically, PGFS catalyzes the reduction of PGD_{2} to 9α,11β–PGF_{2} and PGH_{2} to PGF2α by using NADPH as cofactor.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (5Z,13E)-(15S)-9alpha,11alpha,15-trihydroxyprosta-5,13-dienoate:NADP^{+} 11-oxidoreductase.

 Other names in common use include prostaglandin-D_{2} 11-reductase, reductase, 15-hydroxy-11-oxoprostaglandin, PGD_{2} 11-ketoreductase, PGF_{2α} synthetase, prostaglandin 11-ketoreductase, prostaglandin D_{2}-ketoreductase, prostaglandin F synthase, prostaglandin F synthetase, synthetase, prostaglandin F_{2α}, prostaglandin-D_{2} 11-reductase, PGF synthetase, NADPH-dependent prostaglandin D_{2} 11-keto reductase, and prostaglandin 11-keto reductase.
 This enzyme participates in arachidonic acid metabolism.